epfl-ada/ada-2022-project-jash/README.md

 ### Proposed timeline
-- Week 1: get all required/missing data about actors from wikipedia and imdb.
+- Week 1: get all required/missing data about actors from Wikipedia and IMDb.
 Same for movie ratings.

 - Week 2: design and code the metric that will define actor profiles